 Are you struggling to increase your Facebook engagement despite your best efforts?
 You don’t have to be a digital marketing agency to generate the kind of Facebook engagement that increases your sales, improves your brand recognition, and that ultimately makes you and your business a staple in the community that surrounds your industry.
 So what are some sure-fire strategies for more Facebook engagement?

 Rule number one about social media marketing is that you need to have fire content no matter what platform you’re on.
 You could have a massive marketing budget to throw at social media, but if the content that you put out isn’t getting the attention of your audience and enticing them to convert, then it’s wasted.

-Create better-written content, better visual content, and use better captions and hashtags that look and feel organic.
+Create better-written content, and better visual content, and use better captions and hashtags that look and feel organic.

 Great content takes time to produce, and there is often a steep learning curve if you are new to a platform or software.
 But keep at it because with practice your content will improve over time.